nptr/themelio-vanity/README.md

   Character `u` has no "leet" substitute and is invalid.
 ```

+Notes:
-(_Themelio uses base32 encoding with a restricted character set for better readability_)
+* Themelio uses base32 encoding with a restricted character set for better readability.
+No way around that.
+* Vanity address generators work with brute force.
+Searching for patterns longer than 4-5 characters WILL take time and keep rising massively with each additional character.

 ## Building
 Provided you have the Rust toolchain installed, call